Horbenkodev/hugo-blog/content/posts/updates-of-getsocio-and-the-got-spot-projects/index.md

 image: Getsocio-updates.jpg
 og_image: Getsocio-updates.jpg
 description: Recently we've released a new mobile app - The Got Spot app.
-The launch of this application is closely related to our Getsocio project, so let's first talk about major updates of Getsocio itself and some other linked projects.
+The launch of this application is closely related to our Getsocio project.
+It offers users many enhanced features.
 promote:
   promote: false
 top: false